DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Simon_Knight_def/index.markdown

 Such an analysis has profound implications in education, for example.
 Under what circumstances do we accept that students ‘know’ something?
-How do we**decide that they know something (that is, how do educators**claim knowledge of their student’s knowledge states) and also that such knowledge is important?
-Furthermore, how we think about the future of technology and the ways that technology might change what we believe is important (for better or worse)?
+How do we decide that they know something (that is, how do educators claim knowledge of their student’s knowledge states) and also that such knowledge is important?
+Furthermore, how do we think about the future of technology and the ways that technology might change what we believe is important (for better or worse)?